vasanth889/chaos/fill_disk/README.md

 ## Running the tests

-on running apply.sh, first it will check the Operating system which is been used and will fill disk. revert.sh will delete nohup.out file and the /burn file.
+on running apply.sh, first it will check the Operating system which is been used and will fill disk. revert.sh will delete the /burn file.

 ### How to Run